Nanda diagnosis for diabetes

 How do I assess a patient with diabetes?

-Assessing a patient with diabetes involves reviewing their health history and assessing risk factors.
-Perform physical examinations to check blood pressure, respiratory rate, and lower extremity pulses.
-Also, evaluate foot condition and weight changes.
+Assessing a patient with diabetes involves reviewing their health history and evaluating risk factors.
+Perform physical examinations to check blood pressure, skin, and function in the upper and lower extremities.
+Examine the extremities, assessing pulses and noting any weight changes.

-Diagnostic procedures include blood glucose testing and HbA1c levels.
-These help in understanding the patient’s condition better.
+Diagnosis and changes include blood glucose testing and HbA1c level, which help in better understanding the patient’s condition.

 What are the key aspects of blood glucose monitoring for diabetes patients?

 Blood glucose monitoring is key in managing diabetes.
-It helps detect hypoglycemia (blood glucose 125 mg/dL or post-meal >180 mg/dL).
-Protocols include self-monitoring of blood glucose (SMBG) and continuous glucose monitoring systems.
+It helps detect hypoglycemia (blood glucose level of 125 mg/dL or postprandial blood glucose level greater than 180 mg/dL).
+Protocols include self-monitoring of blood glucose (SMBG) and the use of continuous glucose monitoring systems.

 Regular HbA1c testing is also important for monitoring blood glucose levels.